To check train times & fares within Switzerland, use the Swiss Railways website www.sbb.ch.

 4-berth couchettes.

-Option 2, Zurich to Innsbruck, Salzburg, Linz & Vienna by railjet train through the Arlberg Pass - the scenic daytime option
+Option 2, Zurich to Innsbruck, Salzburg, Linz & Vienna by railjet through the Arlberg Pass - the scenic daytime option

 A railjet train about to leave Zurich Hbf for Innsbruck, Salzburg & Vienna